West Ham complete deal for Chelsea defender Zouma

-West Ham United have completed the signing of Chelsea and France defender Kurt Zouma, the Hammers confirmed on Saturday.
+West Ham United have completed the £29.8 million ($41m) signing of Chelsea and France defender Kurt Zouma, the Hammers confirmed on Saturday.

 Zouma, 26, was left out of the Blues' squad for the weekend clash against Liverpool as his move across London drew nearer.